praduman8435/StudyNotion-application/README.md

-TT# 📚 StudyNotion – Full-Stack EdTech Platform
+# 📚 StudyNotion – Full-Stack EdTech Platform

 **StudyNotion** is a fully-featured EdTech platform built using the **MERN stack** (MongoDB, Express.js, React.js, Node.js).
 It allows users to explore and purchase courses, while instructors can create and manage their own content.
 The project is containerized using **Docker** and can be easily run using **Docker Compose** for local or cloud deployments.